Freelancer.com: Background

 In April 2015, Freelancer acquired Escrow.com, a provider of Internet escrow services based in the United States.

-In December 2016, the company acquired Brazilian job market service Prolancer as well as Spanish career marketplace Nubelo.
+In December 2016, the company acquired Brazilian job market service Prolancer as well as the Spanish career marketplace Nubelo.

 Freelancer has taken steps to enter the freight marketplace business through their subsidiary Frieghtlancer.com.
-In 2018, Freelancer acquired Australian enterprise marketplace Channel 40, which connects freight owners with transport operators.
+In 2018, Freelancer acquired the Australian enterprise marketplace Channel 40, which connects freight owners with transport operators.
 In May 2021, the company acquired Loadshift, a business that connects shippers and carriers in heavy transport services.

 Legal issues

 2015–2017

 In December 2015, the Office of the Australian Information Commissioner (OAIC) found Freelancer at fault for breaching the Privacy Act by violating the privacy rights of a former user and awarded that individual $20,000 in aggravated damages when Freelancer employees publicly exposed on Wikipedia and elsewhere the individual's private information, IP addresses, pseudonyms and other details after the individual wrote several critical comments and personal blog posts about the company.
 OAIC further ordered Freelancer to issue a written apology to the individual and for staff to undergo additional training on the handling of sensitive personally identifiable information.
 Spokespersons speaking on behalf of the company expressed their intent to appeal the ruling.